DANA-Laboratory/ThermodynamicsTable.jl/README.md

 - **"LiquidsCp"**

-  Return value: Heat Capacities of Inorganic and Organic Liquids [J/(kmol.K)] (C1,C2,C3,C4,C5,Tmin.Tmax)
+  Return value: Heat Capacities of Inorganic and Organic Liquids in J/(kmol.K) (C1,C2,C3,C4,C5,Tmin.Tmax)

   For the 11 substances, ammonia, 1,2-butanediol, 1,3-butanediol, carbon monoxide, 1,1-difluoroethane, ethane, heptane, hydrogen, hydrogen sulfide, methane, and propane, the liquid heat capacity CpL is calculated with Eq.(2) below.
 For all other compounds, Eq.(1) is used.
 For benzene, fluorine, and helium, two sets of constants are given for Eq.(1) that cover different temperature ranges, as shown in the table.